 Butter

-Our recipe calls for granulated white sugar as it gives the treat a finer texture and helps create a shiny, crackly top.
-Alternatively, you can replace it with other sweeteners like raw or brown sugar for the same amount.
+Our recipe calls for granulated white sugar.
+It gives a finer texture and helps create a shiny, crackly top.

-Chocolate chunks
+Chocolate Chunks

-However, we prefer sprinkling chopped chocolate chunks over the surface of the batter.
+We prefer sprinkling chopped chocolate chunks over the surface of the batter.
 They perfectly contrast the soft and chewy texture of the cake and prevent the crackly top from being too delicate.
 Plus, chocolate chips tend to sink to the bottom of the batter.

 If you prefer adding chocolate chips, we suggest coating them in flour to prevent them from sinking.
 Alternatively, bake the treat for 15 minutes before sprinkling the chocolate chips.
 Then, continue to bake for another 45 minutes.

-- Then, mix all of the dry and wet ingredients.
+Add 1 shot of Espresso to the wet ingredient mix for the espresso version and combine well. - Then, mix all of the dry and wet ingredients.
 This can be done by pouring the dry ingredients into the wet mixture in increments and carefully folding the two mixtures.
 The folding technique is done by lifting and turning with a baking spatula to ensure that everything combines nicely.
 Mix until the batter is evenly blended.

 - Pour the chocolate batter into the lined baking pan.
-You can sprinkle some chopped chocolate over the surface.

 Mochi Brownies (Brown butter, Espresso, Matcha)